Wit-K/Guide-to-CO2-Reduction/theory.md

 *   **What happens here:** To balance the electrons used at the cathode, something must lose electrons (oxidize) at the anode.
 In most experiments, water is oxidized into oxygen gas.
 *   **Function:** While we focus on what is happening on the cathode, the anode is necessary to complete the circuit.
 *   **Key Equation:** $$ 2H_2O \rightarrow O_2 + 4H^+ + 4e^- $$

-### The Electrolyte
-This is the liquid solution between the two electrodes.
-Because pure water does not conduct electricity well, we dissolve salts, like $$KHCO_3$$, (which makes the solution more conductive) into it.
-*   **Function:** It allows ions to move between the cathode and anode to balance the charge.
-Without an electrolyte, the circuit is broken, and no reaction happens.

 ---